oliviarmunoz/noted_backend/assignments/functional-design/concept-design.md

     - **profile**: Photo

 ### Core Actions
-- `addUser(username: String, name: String, bio: String, profile: Photo): User` - Creates a profile.
+- `addUser(user: User, username: String, name: String, bio: String, profile: Photo): UserProfile` - Creates a profile.
     - *Requires*: `username` to be non-empty and unique.
-    - *Effect*: Creates a new user with the given details and generates a unique userId to be used to reference users in the back end.
+    - *Effect*: Creates a new user profile with the given details and links it to the input user
 - `deleteUser(user: User)` - Deletes a profile.
     - *Requires*: A UserProfile exists for the given `user`.
     - *Effect*: Deletes the associated UserProfile.